Testing the effect of $H_0$ on $f\sigma_8$ tension using a Gaussian Process method: Summary

 From the curves of the reconstructed $H(z)$ and $E(z)$ shown in Figs.~\ref{fig:rec_hz} and \ref{fig:rec_Ez} respectively, one can find that the expansion history varies greatly from the $\Lambda$CDM model when taking R18 prior on $H_0$, especially at the low redshifts.
 This indicates that to solve or relax the $H_0$ tension problem, it is necessary to have a model with a different expansion history from the $\Lambda$CDM model or a dynamical dark energy model which is different from the cosmological constant at low redshifts.

-As Fig.~\ref{fig:rec_fsig8} shows, the reconstructed $f\sigma_8(z)$ fits well with the $\Lambda$CDM model when using the same cosmological parameters.
+As in Fig.~\ref{fig:rec_fsig8}, the reconstructed $f\sigma_8(z)$ fits well with the $\Lambda$CDM model when using the same cosmological parameters.
 Meanwhile, we also find that both the expansion history $H(z)$ and the prior of $H_0$ have great influences on the reconstruction of the $f\sigma_8(z)$, which is also supported by the MCMC sampling results obtained in this paper.

 Our results show that the tension level between our best-fit of $\Omega_m^0 - \sigma_8^0$ and that of the PLA results are no more than $2\sigma$ in the cases of no $H_0$ prior.
 And the tension will even disappear (because of less than $1\sigma$) when adopting P18 $H_0$ prior.
-However, we should note that our constraints on $\Omega_m^0$ and $\sigma_8^0$ are much looser compared with the PLA results, which means that the small tension level may be caused by the larger uncertainties.
+This conclusion are also supported by the $S_8 -\Omega_m^0$ contour plots.
+Meanwhile, the different correlations between our results and the KV450+DES-Y1 results suggest that using our method and combine the RSD and OHD data may be helpful to break the $S_8 - \Omega_m^0$ degeneracies in cosmic shear measurements.
+However, one should note that our constraints on $\Omega_m^0$ and $\sigma_8^0$ are much looser compared with the PLA results, which means that the small tension level may be caused by the larger uncertainties.
 Nonetheless, using all the OHD data points and the RSD data without $H_0$ prior, our constraint result of $\Omega_m^0$ and $\sigma_8^0$ are very close to the PLA values, and the tension level between the growth index $\gamma$ and the GR prediction $\gamma = 0.55$ is at $1\sigma$ level.